// independent security research · responsible disclosure · prowlrbot

 expected outcome: public accountability or closed case

-the scanner that found your leak · built in the open by kdairatchi · private tier shipping soon
+the scanner that found your leak · built by kdairatchi · private beta, request a build below

 hire me for more.